In the Badger State, divided over and baffled by Obamacare

 John Bottorff, vice president for human resources at Fairbanks Morse Engine, predicts that "most employers will want to continue to provide healthcare coverage.
 If you drop it, you could be at a competitive disadvantage in attracting and retaining employees."

-In the Reuters/Ipsos survey, 72 percent of voters favored the Obamacare provision that requires companies with more than 50 employees to offer health insurance.
+In the Reuters/Ipsos survey, 72 percent of voters favoured the Obamacare provision that requires companies with more than 50 employees to offer health insurance.
 Only 28 percent were opposed.

 Despite the ambivalence of his colleagues, Larry Bergen, director of Quality Reporting and Community Health at the hospital, calls Obamacare "a fabulous step in the right direction.
 More people will have insurance, so they won't put off seeing doctors until they have a crisis."